Admission Requirements for Magnetic Resonance Imaging (MRI)

 5. Complete the HOBET V Test

 • English- 50% or higher

 • Total Adjusted Score- 54% or higher

 6. Complete an application for the Magnetic Resonance Imaging program.
-(All program applications are available through the counselor.)
+Program application is available through the imaging counselor.

 Technologists employed in MRI may seek enrollment in the online classroom-only portions of the program, if desired.
-For more information, contact the Program Coordinator, Aaron Sarff.
+For more information, contact the Program Coordinator.

 Deadline for submission of application materials is October 1.
 If necessary, additional review dates may be scheduled.
 Applicants will be notified by letter by mid-November whether or not they have been accepted in the program.